IRTF-HRPC/drafts/draft-guidelines.md

 Acknowledgements
 ================
 Thanks to:

 - Corinne Cath for work on {{RFC8280}}.
-- Theresa Engelhard and the hrpc list for suggestions.
+- Theresa Engelhard, Joe Hall, Avri Doria and the hrpc list for reviews and suggestions.
 - The Human Rights Review Team for implementing the guidelines and helping them improve.

 Security Considerations